 The primary goal of the program is to prepare students to become certified school psychologists.
 Students interested in the LLP (Limited License Psychologist, obtained via the State of Michigan Board of Psychology), or the BCBA (Board Certified Behavior Analyst) will need to have specialized supervision during their internship.
 Students should seek guidance from faculty if they wish to pursue these additional designations.
-While the program is currently seeking the Verified Course Sequence (VCS) designation, this is still in process and we cannot absolutely guarantee that we will receive this designation.

-The Department of Psychology has an equal opportunity admissions policy and does not discriminate against applicants on the basis of race, creed, color, national origin, sex, sexual preference, or handicapping condition.
+Department of Psychology has an equal opportunity admissions policy and does not discriminate against applicants on the basis of race, creed, color, national origin, sex, sexual preference, or handicapping condition.